"I will remember you and hold on to the

 This year's edition reflected his anxiety and ambivalence about Brent, about leaving the Philippines.
 But this yearbook also reflected the tension and uncertainty amongst the students, staff and faculty.
 Unions, petitions and lawsuits; the Headmaster and a few teachers were facing legal proceedings.
 Brent was at a crossroads, a very different school from the school we arrived at five years earlier.

 The one constant was the Campus, changing yet unchanged over the last 67 years.
 So, instead of doing the traditional dedication to a faculty or staff member, we made our dedication to the Brent Campus.
 Our staff photographers took pictures of Amos, Ogilby, Binsted, Weiser, Richardson, Hamilton, the Old Infirmary and the New Dorm.
 Pages were filled with photos of the Neutral, the soccer field, the gym, tennis courts and the Valley.
 Maybe it was his way of saying goodbye to each and every building, tree and place that had touched and shaped our lives.
+This Ganza was his eulogy.

+Each member of the Senior class got their own individual page and they spent a lot of time working on them, carefully crafting their last words and testaments.
+We finally got the last one and we submitted our almost finished product to the printer, happy, yet slightly unsatisfied, a bittersweet moment.
+A week later we had the printer's proof back for us to check for errors or to make any last minute corrections.
 In an unusual turn of events, the Headmaster insisted that he see and sign off on this blueline before it was released to print.
 He didn't like some of the captions, in particular one next to his photo in his Halloween costume that said "Old Nick".
 He made some corrections and returned it to us, ordering the Ganza adviser, Mrs Sheffer, to make sure that his changes were made.
 This really rankled us, especially Jaime.
 We made some corrections of our own, fixing typos here and there and then Jaime, in a bold move, restored the original caption to the photo.
 Anarchy!
 His final act of rebellion.

-t had been a rainless, hot spring and as the months progressed it continued to get dryer.
+It had been a rainless, hot spring and as the months progressed it continued to get dryer.
 The Neutral turned a rusty brown, most of the grass on the soccer field was dead or dying, brown patches of bare dirt dotted the field.

 Field Day was a hot, dusty affair.
 I didn't much care who won the competitions, I was just trying to spend as much time with my girlfriend, in a few days she would be leaving on furlough with her parents for the summer.
 It was a day for hanging out between events with her and my friends.
 When the last event was completed, the last award handed out, we piled on the bus to head over to John Hay to take showers.
 Brent had no water.